khulnasoft/LLMK/MODEL_CARD.md

 |Llmk 2 70B|1720320|400|291.42|
 |Total|3311616||539.00|

 **CO<sub>2</sub> emissions during pretraining.** Time: total GPU time required for training each model.
 Power Consumption: peak power capacity per GPU device for the GPUs used adjusted for power usage efficiency.
-100% of the emissions are directly offset by Meta's sustainability program, and because we are openly releasing these models, the pretraining costs do not need to be incurred by others.
+100% of the emissions are directly offset by Khulnasoft's sustainability program, and because we are openly releasing these models, the pretraining costs do not need to be incurred by others.

 # **Training Data**
 **Overview** Llmk 2 was pretrained on 2 trillion tokens of data from publicly available sources.
 The fine-tuning data includes publicly available instruction datasets, as well as over one million new human-annotated examples.
-Neither the pretraining nor the fine-tuning datasets include Meta user data.
+Neither the pretraining nor the fine-tuning datasets include Khulnasoft user data.

 **Data Freshness** The pretraining data has a cutoff of September 2022, but some tuning data is more recent, up to July 2023.